Lina Khan’s nomination hearing signals a new era of tough antitrust enforcement for the tech industry

 “We’re in a competition crisis, and no one has described it better than you have,” Sen. Richard Blumenthal (D-Conn.) said.

-And a friendly exchange with Sen. Ted Cruz (R-Texas) signaled Khan might be able to work with conservatives also eager to address tech’s power.
+A friendly exchange with Sen. Ted Cruz (R-Texas) signaled Khan might be able to work with conservatives also eager to address tech’s power.
 When it was Cruz’s turn to question Khan, he emphasized his major concerns about the tech industry’s growing clout.
 Khan told Cruz she was particularly worried about the way companies with ad-based business models potentially violate privacy laws, as well as how large companies use their power to expand into new markets.

 “I look forward to working with you, and I think there’s a lot more the commission can do in terms of ensuring transparency from Big Tech, which right now is incredibly opaque,” Cruz said.